 To chit your seed potatoes, simply place them in a shallow tray or an egg carton with any shoots that may be showing, facing upwards.
 Keep the seed potatoes away from the frost and make sure they have access to sunlight.

 Chitting your potatoes in a greenhouse, shed or porch is ideal as this will protect them from the frost, let in the light and keep them at a temperature that will allow them to sprout.

 Chitting seed potatoes will give them a headstart before you plant them into the ground.

 They’ll grow quicker and you’ll end up with a bigger harvest (hopefully!).

 After around three to six weeks, or maybe sooner depending on the amount of sunlight they’re exposed to, you should look to plant them in the ground.
 The shoots should be 2-3cms long.

-Try and avoid letting them chit for too long, otherwise you’ll end up with long spaghetti like shoots, which typically isn’t ideal as these shoots could break off when you plant them.
+Try and avoid letting them chit for too long to avoid long spaghetti like shoots.
+This isn’t ideal as these shoots could break off when you plant them.

 History of Pentland Javelin